NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Resources/metagenomic_preprocessing.md

 The steps mentioned above (data quality checks and contaminant removal) provide several benefits for the downstream analysis of samples:

-1. **Encahnced Assembly and Taxonomic Classification**:</br>
+1. **Enhanced MAG recovery and Taxonomic Classification**:</br>

-   High-quality, filtered reads improve the performance of assembly algorithms.
+   High-quality, filtered reads improve the performance of assembly and genome binning algorithms.
 Cleaner sequences increase the likelihood of correctly reconstructing genomes (Metagenome Assembled Genomes - MAGs) from fragmented reads.
 Similarly, removing low-quality reads or contaminated sequences reduces noise and helps prevent taxonomic misclassification and overestimation of abundance.
-However, it is important to note that removal steps can introduce their own biases into the analyses.

 2. **Reducing Computational Burden**:</br>